Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

-\begin{paragraph}{Core criteria} Examples of violations of the Condorcet loser criterion and proofs of the Condorcet winner and monotonicity criteria can be found in \citealt{Felsenthal2012}.
+\begin{paragraph}{Other criteria} See \citealt{Felsenthal2012} for violations of reversal symmetry (under `preference inversion') and the Condorcet loser criterion (also shown in the proof of Proposition \ref{MinimaxBPstealers}), as well as proofs of the Condorcet winner and non-negative reponsiveness criteria.
 Violation of independence of clones is discussed in \citealt{Tideman1987}.
-Narrowing follows from asymptotic resolvability below.\end{paragraph}
+For violations of Smith and hence ISDA, see \citealt[p.~10]{Darlington2016}.
+For the satisfaction of single-voter resolvability, see \citealt{Tideman1987}, and for asymptotic resolvability, the argument is the same as given for Ranked Pairs in Appendix \ref{RankedPairsAppendix}.